ibiqlik/kubeseal-caddy/README.md

 kubectl apply -k .
 ```

-If you with to deploy to a specific namespace
+If you wish to deploy to a specific namespace

 ```
 kubectl create namespace [mynamespace]